Trump administration moves to keep full CIA 'torture' report secret

 At least one copy of the report, however, will not be returned to the committee.
 That’s because a copy has been preserved in former President Barack Obama’s presidential archive, according to a Dec.
 9, 2016 letter written to Feinstein by Obama’s top White House lawyer at the time, W. Neil Eggleston.

-The CIA declined to comment.
-Burr's move was first reported by the New York Times.
+In a statement, Feinstein said she was "concerned and disappointed" that Burr requested the document be returned, calling it a departure from the committee's normal bipartisan nature.

-Reporting by Mark Hosenball and Jonathan Landay; Writing by Warren Strobel; Editing by Bernadette Baum
+Burr's office had no immediate comment, and the CIA declined comment.
+The development was first reported by the New York Times.
+(Reporting by Mark Hosenball and Jonathan Landay; Writing by Warren Strobel; Editing by Bernadette Baum)